vorachet/AntBasedJavaDesktopAppProjectTemplate4MAC/README.rst

 Creating cross-platform executable JAR and DMG file for OS X software installer within an ANT build script saved me a lot of time.
 This project was inspired by the ANT script developed by https://github.com/kolovos/markingmate.
 I customized a few configurations for my perfect Java desktop app project template.

-Java Desktop App Project Template is an ANT based java desktop project template.
+Java Desktop App Project Template is an ANT based java desktop project template that comes with a task for packaging a Java App for distribution on a Mac.
 The template has a number of features below:

 - ANT script based Java project template with pre-configured minimal local JAR files.
 The build script contains a default task that can be used to build cross-platform executable JAR and DMG file for OS X software installer
 - Eclipse project and classpath description file are provided for coding environment using an IDE.